mojodojodev/mojodojo.dev/mojo_team_answers.md

 # Mojo Team Answers
-The best place to learn about Mojo is [the official docs](https://docs.modular.com/mojo/), in particular the introduction of [why mojo?](https://docs.modular.com/mojo/why-mojo.html) which will give more context to the answers below.
+The best place to learn about Mojo is [the official docs](https://docs.modular.com/mojo/), [why mojo?](https://docs.modular.com/mojo/why-mojo.html) will give more context to the answers below, and the [official FAQ]()

 These answers are collected from [Discord](https://discord.com/invite/modular), [Hackernews](https://news.ycombinator.com) and [Github](https://github.com/modularml/mojo/issues)